dstructs/matrix/README.md

 ### Test Coverage

-This repository uses [Istanbul](https://github.com/gotwarlost/istanbul) as its code coverage tool.
+This repository uses [Istanbul][istanbul] as its code coverage tool.
 To generate a test coverage report, execute the following command in the top-level application directory:

 ``` bash
 $ make test-cov